cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 ### Chained if-else statements

-The `elsif` statements are the same as nested `if` statements, and are also handled by the optimizer (basically by optimizing each if expression on its own):
+The `elsif` statements are equivalent to nesting the elsif part in the `else` branch of the outer expression.
+Optimizations of these nested statements work as expected:

 ```
 y = if x < 0